How to Install Drywall: Simple Step by Step Guide

-If you’re reading this right now, you probably don’t know how to install drywall.
-But that’s okay because we’re here to teach you the basics of installing drywall.
+If you’re reading this right now, you probably aren’t too sure how to install drywall.
+That’s okay because we’re here to teach you the basics of installing drywall!

 But first, what even is drywall?
-Drywall are panels used in the construction of walls and ceilings of houses and buildings.
+Drywall describes the panels used in the construction of walls and ceilings of houses and buildings.
 These panels are made of calcium sulfate dehydrate, or ‘gypsum’.
-Until about the 1950s, lath and plaster were used in construction of walls and ceilings before being replaced by drywall, a quicker and easier alternative.
+Until about the 1950s, lath and plaster were used in construction of walls and ceilings before being replaced by drywall, which is a quicker and easier alternative.

 - Measure the wall’s surfaces and ceilings that you plan on drywalling.